4mica-Network/aligned_layer/docs/3_guides/4mica_payment_plan.md

   - `x402-exact` / `other`: reserved for future.
 - If no method is provided, run the current escrow path.

+## Where things run (on-chain vs off-chain)
+- On-chain (unchanged): ServiceManager `createNewTask` and `respondToTaskV2`, escrow deposits/withdrawals in `BatcherPaymentService`, aggregator reimbursement inside `respondToTaskV2`.
+- Off-chain (4Mica): certificate issuance/validation (gateway + `rust-sdk-4mica`), fee authorization for each proof, and any default-side remuneration job.
+- Result: task submission still waits for L1 inclusion, but “prove ability to pay” is instant because it is checked with an off-chain BLS certificate instead of an on-chain deposit.

 ## Aligned Flow (no contract changes)
 - Escrow path: unchanged balance checks and `createNewTask`.
 - 4Mica path: